 I would highly recommend the Little America Hotel as a place to stay.
-Of all of the places I have tried, they have always been hospitable and provided a consistent lodging experience, whether I am in Flagstaff to ski or hike: http://flagstaff.littleamerica.com/ about 6 years ago
+Of all of the places I have tried, they have always been hospitable and provided a consistent lodging experience, whether I am in Flagstaff to ski or hike: http://flagstaff.littleamerica.com/ over 6 years ago

 I was impressed with Flagstaff.
 We were very pleased to stay at the historic Weatherford Hotel (http://www.weatherfordhotel.com/), it's a local institution.
 We found the best coffee at Flagstaff Coffee Company (http://www.yelp.com/biz/flagstaff-coffee-company-flagstaff) and excellent lunch/dinner options at its sister Flagstaff Brewery, next door.
 I loved Flagstaff's Lowell Observatory, where they discovered Pluto, and the USGS Astrogeology Science Center is also very impressive.
 Apart from the Grand Canyon, we enjoyed seeing the surreal Sunset Crater Volcano and ruins at the Wupatki National Monument.
 There is a huge Meteor Crater close by too.
 When you arrive, just go to the Visitor's center at the old train station on Route 66--and they will help you plan your stay.

-Here are some ideas about Flagstaff resources and nearby attractions: http://transplantedtatar.wordpress.com/2013/01/05/two-craters-and-two-ruins/ about 6 years ago
+Here are some ideas about Flagstaff resources and nearby attractions: http://transplantedtatar.wordpress.com/2013/01/05/two-craters-and-two-ruins/ over 6 years ago